Destination, hotel name or experience

 Introducing Tuscany

-Boutique hotels in Tuscany sit across the part of Italy that the rest of Italy uses as shorthand for itself.
-Cypress avenues against ochre fields, hilltop towns, the golden hour light that has been painted continuously since Giotto, the cuisine that operates on the philosophy of doing as little as possible to extraordinary raw material.
+Tuscany is the part of Italy that the rest of Italy uses as shorthand for itself: cypress avenues against ochre fields, hilltop towns, the golden-hour light that has been painted continuously since Giotto, and a cuisine built on doing as little as possible to extraordinary raw material.
 The cliché happens to be true.

-What the cliché doesn't tell you is how varied the region actually is.
-Chianti is one thing; the Val d'Orcia south of Siena is another; the Mugello hills above Florence different again; the Maremma coast and its sea-salt-tinged inland a fourth Tuscany entirely.
-The smart traveller picks one and goes deep, rather than trying to see everything in five days from a Florence hotel.
+What the cliché leaves out is how varied the region is.
+Chianti is one thing; the Val d'Orcia south of Siena another; the pilgrim country of the Val di Merse a third; the wild Maremma coast and its inland hills a fourth; the Mugello above Florence and the Versilia shore each a Tuscany of their own.
+The smart traveller picks one corner and goes deep, rather than trying to see it all in five days from a single Florence hotel.

-The food is the reason most visitors come, and it pays to take it seriously.
-The cooking traditions here are agricultural before they are restaurant — bistecca alla fiorentina (the T-bone, grilled rare over chestnut wood, salt only), pici cacio e pepe, ribollita, pappa al pomodoro.
-The wines are the reason to plan the route around: Brunello di Montalcino, Chianti Classico from the Gallo Nero zone, the Super Tuscans of the Bolgheri coast, Vernaccia di San Gimignano.
+The food is why most people come, and it pays to take seriously: agricultural before it is ever restaurant, from bistecca alla fiorentina grilled rare over chestnut wood to pici cacio e pepe, ribollita and pappa al pomodoro.
+The wine is what you plan the route around: Brunello di Montalcino, Chianti Classico from the Gallo Nero zone, the Super Tuscans of the Bolgheri coast, Vernaccia di San Gimignano.
+Our own properties are scattered deliberately wide — the Val di Merse near Siena, the Maremma, the Mugello and the Versilia coast, the wine country south-west of Florence and the Chianti hills — each its own version of the region, and each best taken slowly.

 Browse on Map — Tuscany